Hugh Wedlock Jr.

 Hugh Thomas Wedlock Jr. (February 15, 1908 - December 13, 1993) was an American screenwriter.
-He worked with Howard Snyder writing for Jack Benny's radio and television program The Jack Benny Program; he also wrote for The Red Skelton Show.
+He worked with Howard Snyder writing for Jack Benny's radio and television program The Jack Benny Program; he also wrote for The Red Skelton Show and The Gisele MacKenzie Show.
 Wedlock died in December 1993 of heart failure in Los Angeles, California, at the age of 85.